chaseleif/dksaveeditor/utils/README.md

-# Patch to fix color bug in Darklands save games
+# Program to fix the color bug in Darklands save games
-___

 ## The Problem
-At some point in the game, the characters colors will wildly change.
-Colors can get neon hair, etc.
+At some point in the game, the characters colors will wildly change, players can get neon hair, etc.

 ## Possible Cause
 ___From the 2 save files demonstrating the issue I have seen,___